Policies, Procedures and Documentation Guidelines

 Reduced Course Load Procedure

-Students must be enrolled in a total of 24 credits over the course of AY 2021-22 in order to maintain full-time status.
+Students must be enrolled in a total of 24 credits over the course of the academic year in order to maintain full-time status.
 The expectation is that students will register for a minimum of 12 credits for the Fall and Spring semesters.
 If you need to register for fewer than 12 credits either semester, you will need to request a Reduced Course Load through CARDS as a disability-related accommodation on a per-semester basis.
-Please note that Reduced Course Loads permit students to take between 9-11 credits while retaining their full time student status.
-Important: if you are a student on an F1 visa, you should also consult with International Student Services as part of the Reduced Course Load process.
+Please note that a Reduced Course Load permits students to take between 9-11 credits while retaining their full time student status.
+If you are a student on an F1 visa, you should also consult with International Student Services as part of the Reduced Course Load process.